magnusbae/HelloBrick/README.md

 which may make it easier to use the device.
 It also contains a main class and some examples which utilizes the helper methods for some simple movement.

-For convenience we are distributing an Eclipse version bundled with the Lejos EV3 plugin.
-If however you want to setup your computer without using our version you can follow the guide below.

 [lejos]: http://www.lejos.org/ev3/docs/

 ## Requirements